ReComp is about preserving value from large scale data analytics over time through selective re-computation

 We envision a decision support system, which we call ReComp, that incorporates these functions and can use them to make informed re-computation decisions in reaction to any of these changes.

-Specifically, ReComp helps decision makers react to changes in data, by allocating a re-computation budget (cloud resources, time, money) in a way that optimises the use of the budget vis a vis the expected increase in the value of the outcomes chosen for refresh.
+ReComp aims to help decision makers react to changes in data, by allocating a re-computation budget (cloud resources, time, money) in a way that optimises the use of the budget vis a vis the expected increase in the value of the outcomes chosen for refresh.

 What makes ReComp challenging to realise is the ambition to make it both generic and customisable.